maxses/libHALWrapper/README.md

 ### Prerequisite

-Its assumed an toolchain for stm32 controllers is installed and the system is configured to use the toolchain e.g. by having environment variables set correctly.
+An toolchain for stm32 controllers has to be installed on the host and the system must be configured to use the toolchain e.g. by having environment variables set correctly.

-For flashing exaple binary to a nucelo device, you need "openocd" on your host system.
+For flashing binaries to stm32 devices, "openocd" is needed on the host system.

+On an Debian based system, following packages can be used:

+* arm-linux-gnueabihf
+* g++-arm-linux-gnueabihf
+* gcc-arm-linux-gnueabihf
+* openocd
+* gdb-multiarch

 ### CMake